Mothcam/Mothcam/README_beginners.md

 -  ctrl + c: this will stop the process you are currently running on the Pi such as a Python script.
 Note that this only works when manually running a script, not when running a script automatically through crontab.
 -  Right mouse click: used to paste a copied line of text into a Pi's command line.
 -  sudo raspi-config: accesses the settings menu of a Raspberry Pi.
 Giving the option to e.g. change time-zone, keyboard layout, and enable settings such as Wi-Fi and I2C.
--  ls: used to list all items in your current working directory
+-  ls: used to list all items in your current working directory.
 -  cd: used to change directory, this command works by inputting "cd name of directory".
 E.g. say you want to go into the Mothcam directory you'd input "cd Mothcam".
 Pay attention to capital letters as Linux is capital sensitive!
 When you input just "cd" it will send you back to the home directory.
 -  pwd: displays the path of your current working directory.
 -  sudo: allows a user to run a command with elevated privileges.
 It is the equivalent of "run as administrator" on Windows.